AI Use Cases/Private Equity

 The AI Solution

 Revenue Institute builds a flight risk and retention scoring engine that ingests live compensation data from Carta (cap tables and carry tracking), performance metrics from Allvue and proprietary portfolio dashboards (EBITDA growth, exit readiness), behavioral signals from Salesforce activity logs and email metadata (deal velocity, engagement patterns), and structured HR data from Workday or ADP.
-The model generates real-time flight risk scores for every operator - GP partners, portfolio company executives, deal leads - by correlating carry realization probability, equity vesting schedules, fund vintage burndown, and portfolio company exit timelines against historical departure patterns within your firm and peer benchmarks.
+The model generates real-time flight risk scores for every operator - GP partners, portfolio company executives, deal leads - by correlating carry realization probability, equity vesting schedules, fund vintage burndown, and portfolio company exit timelines against historical departure patterns within your own firm.

 Automated Workflow Execution

 For Human Resources, this shifts daily workflow from reactive exit management to predictive intervention.
-The system flags high-flight-risk individuals 60-90 days before departure likelihood peaks, surfaces specific retention levers (accelerated carry vesting, platform company equity grants, deal lead assignment on near-exit assets), and automates outreach workflows while keeping all retention decisions human-controlled.
+The system flags high-flight-risk individuals while retention is still a conversation rather than a counter-offer, surfaces specific retention levers (accelerated carry vesting, platform company equity grants, deal lead assignment on near-exit assets), and automates outreach workflows while keeping all retention decisions human-controlled.
 HR teams see a prioritized list each week, with recommended actions tied to each person's financial incentives and career stage - no guesswork about who to focus on.

 A Systems-Level Fix

 This is a systems-level fix because flight risk doesn't live in HR data alone.
 It emerges from the intersection of compensation mechanics, portfolio performance, and deal pipeline timing.
 Connecting Carta to Allvue to Salesforce to Workday creates a unified operator intelligence layer that generic HRIS tools and even traditional PE analytics platforms can't replicate.
-It's the difference between knowing someone is unhappy and knowing exactly when and why they'll leave.
+It's the difference between sensing someone is unhappy and seeing the specific financial and deal pressures pushing them toward the door.

 How It Works